JamesRossMarine/yacht-sync-pro-wordpress-plugin/README.md

 ## Hosting Recommendation

-We recommend our excellent hosting partner, [Convesio.com](https://convesio.com); from their incredible prices on cloud hosting to their 24/7 support via Slack, we can genuinely recommend them, knowing they will provide great service.
+We recommend our excellent hosting partner, [Convesio.com](https://convesio.com); from their incredible prices on cloud hosting to their 24/7 support via Slack, we can genuinely recommend them.

 ## Development Recommendations